Towards Robust and Reproducible Active Learning Using Neural Networks: Introduction

-\textbf{Contributions}: Through a comprehensive set of experiments performed using our PyTorch-based AL evaluation toolkit\footnote{AL Toolkit will be released on GitHub.
-To get access to pre-release version, please contact Shadab Khan at skhan.shadab@gmail.com} we compare different AL methods including state-of-the-art diversity-based, uncertainty-based, and committee-based methods \cite{VAAL_sinha2019variational}, \cite{coreset_sener2018active}, \cite{Ensembles_Beluch2018ThePO}, \cite{DBAL_gal2017deep} and a well-tuned RSB.
-We demonstrate that: \textbf{1)} results with our RSB are higher across a range of experiments than previously reported, \textbf{2)} state-of-the-art AL methods achieve a marginal gain over our RSB under narrow combination of experimental conditions (e.g. a specific architecture), which vanishes with changes in experimental conditions (e.g. using a different architecture for classifier), \textbf{3)} variance in evaluation metric (accuracy) across repeated runs on the same set of data, or on different fold of initial labeled data, can lead to incorrect conclusions where accuracy gain using an AL method may be observed within the margin of error of accuracy measurement, \textbf{4)} a bit surprisingly, our experiments also show that these performance gains vanish when the neural networks are well-regularized, and none of the evaluated AL methods performs better than our RSB \textbf{5)} the variance in accuracy achieved using AL methods is substantially lower in consistent repeated training runs with a well-regularized model, suggesting that such a training regime is unlikely to effect misleading results in AL experiments, \textbf{6)} finally, we conclude the paper with a set of guidelines on experimental evaluation of a new AL method, and provide a PyTorch-based AL toolkit to facilitate this.
+\textbf{Contributions}: Through a comprehensive set of experiments performed using consistent settings under a common code base (PyTorch-based\footnote{\url{https://github.com/PrateekMunjal/TorchAL}}) we compare different AL methods including state-of-the-art diversity-based, uncertainty-based, and committee-based methods \cite{VAAL_sinha2019variational, coreset_sener2018active, Ensembles_Beluch2018ThePO, DBAL_gal2017deep} and a well-tuned RSB.
+We demonstrate that: \textbf{1)} With strong regularization and hyper-parameters tuned using AutoML, RSB performs comparably to AL methods in contrast to the previously reported results in the literature. \textbf{2)} No AL method consistently outperforms other approaches, and conclusions can change with different experimental settings (\eg using a different architecture for the classifier or with different number of AL iterations). \textbf{3)} The difference in performance between the AL methods and the RSB is much smaller than reported in the literature. \textbf{4)} With a strongly-regularized model, the variance in accuracy achieved using AL methods is substantially lower across consistent repeated training runs, suggesting that such a training regime is unlikely to effect misleading results in AL experiments. \textbf{5)} Finally, we provide a set of guidelines on experimental evaluation of a new AL method.